aRI0U/translate-subs/README.md

 ## Performances

-Hyperparameters of the clause splitter have been chosen to match the manial splits of a dataset of subtitles.
+Hyperparameters of the clause splitter have been chosen to match the manual splits of a dataset of subtitles.

 ### Details for new line dataset